Comparison of Simulations of Convective Flows

-\centerline { } {\bf Figure 14}. \quad De Vahl Davis thermal test case for natural convection with the D2Q13 direct lattice Boltzmann solver.
+{\bf Figure 14}. \quad De Vahl Davis thermal test case for natural convection with the D2Q13 direct lattice Boltzmann solver.
 Rayleigh number = $10^5$.
+Modulus of the asymmetry of the fluid speed.
 Modulus of the asymmetry of the Fluid Speed.
 Curves for the departure from center symmetry.
 The maximum difference of velocity $|V(x,y)+V(x_0-x,y_0-y)|$ is 0.28\ $10^{-3}$ (5 \%).

 \monitem We have compared our results with those of de Vahl Davis \cite{dVD83}, Le Qu\'er\'e \cite{LQ91}, Mezhrab {\it et al.} \cite{MMJN10}, Wang {\it et al.} \cite{WWLL13} with the coupled approach D2Q9-D2Q5 and our simple finite differences Navier-Stokes solver.
 The results ``D2Q13'' obtained with a single particle distribution are correct but must be considered as preliminary compared to the other results.
-Inspection of the thermal and velocity fields obtained with the D2Q9+D2Q5 shows that they are symmetric with respect to the center of the cavity.
+Inspection of the thermal and velocity fields obtained with the D2Q9-D2Q5 shows that they are symmetric with respect to the center of the cavity.
 Similar inspection for the fields obtained either with D2Q13 or the simple compressible Navier-Stokes code used here show disymmetries that increase with the Rayleigh number.
 A detailed analysis of these asymmetries will be performed later and checked with data obtained with more sophisticated Navier-Stokes codes.

 {\bf Conclusion}